SeaQL/sea-orm/README.md

 3. Avoid 'symbol soup'

-Avoid function-like macros with DSL, use derive macros where appropriate.
+Avoid macros with DSL, use derive macros where appropriate.
 Be friendly with IDE tools.